zz-studios/vue-router-prop-injector-archive/readme.md

 	this.$vueRouterPropInjector.content

+### Constructor Parameters
+* content - the content object or function where your content comes from

+### Properties
+* routes - the routes array from the content source
+* inject - takes a list of routes from a routes "to.matched" and will inject the appropriate content into them

+### Functions
+* getContentRoute - will get the content for a route by its name or fullPath (name if both are supplied)

 ## PropInjector
 Used to inject a prop with a value.
 You can set a prop to it and it will inject it.

 ### Constructor Parameters
 * contentProp - a string or function that will return a props value
-*	fallbackProp - a prop value to fallback on if the contentProp is blank
+*	routerProp - the prop from the router
+* componentProp - the prop from the component, used here for its possible default value

+All constructor parameters can be undefined and all will work just fine

+### Properties
+value - this accessor will return the value for the prop and will fallback from contentProp -> routerProp -> componentProp

+### Use
 This is used internally, but won't actually be assigned if the contentProp was blank and will fallback to the routers prop value if there is no value passed.

-it has one property accessor `prop` that can be assinged to a prop.

 	import { PropInjector } from './prop.injector'
 	import Router from 'vue-router'

 	const propInjectorWithValue = new PropInjector('test1')
-	const propInjectorWithFallbackValue = new PropInjector('test2', 'test2') // obviously we ARE supplying a value!
+	const propInjectorWithRouterValue = new PropInjector('test2', 'test2') // obviously we ARE supplying a value!
 	const propInjectorWithFunctions = new PropInjector(() => 'test1', () => 'test2')

 	const router = new Router({